havenwood/persist/README.md

 Persist.db makes use of PStore's ultra_safe attribute, which requires:

-1. Ruby 1.9 (works with `ruby-1.9.3` and `rbx-head` with -X19 command line flag)
+1. Ruby 1.9 (tested with `ruby-1.9.3` and `rbx --1.9`)
-2. A POSIX platform (i.e., OS X, GNU/Linux or FreeBSD)
+2. A POSIX platform such as OS X, GNU/Linux or FreeBSD

 ## Contributing